 In identifying components of the coal body, the Group works closely with the mining operations department for each mining operation to analyze each of the mine plans.
 Generally, a component will be a subset of the total coal body, and a mine may have several components.
 The mine plans, and therefore the identification of components, can vary between mines for a number of reasons.
-These include but are not limited to: the type of commodity, the geological characteristics of the coal body, the geographical location, and/or financial considerations.
+These include, but are not limited to, the type of commodity, the geological characteristics of the coal body, the geographical location, and/or financial considerations.

 The stripping activity asset is initially measured at cost, which is the accumulation of costs directly incurred to perform the stripping activity that improves access to the identified component of coal body, plus an allocation of directly attributable overhead costs.
-If incidental operations are occurring at the same time as the production stripping activity but are not necessary for the production stripping activity to continue as planned, these costs are not included in the cost of the stripping activity asset.
+If incidental operations are occurring at the same time as the production stripping activity but are not necessary for the production stripping activity asset.
 If the costs of the inventory produced and the stripping activity asset are not separately identifiable, a relevant production measure is used to allocate the production stripping costs between the inventory produced and the stripping activity asset.
 This production measure is calculated for the identified component of the coal body and is used as a benchmark to identify the extent to which the additional activity of creating a future benefit has taken place.